michaelsanford/desocial-media/CONTRIBUTING.md

 Please test your work thoroughly before submitting a PR.

-Understand that Node-Virtualbox is used on a wide variety of platforms; avoid code that applies only to one host operating system and make it as generic as possible.

 ## Submitting Pull Requests

 1. Pull requests *must* be tied to an issue.
 If no issue exists, please file one (see above).